risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 If you let RisingWave create the publication, it will automatically set `publish_via_partition_root = true`.

-Please be aware that PostgreSQL does not support adding both a partitioned tableand its individual partitions to the same publication; however, it does not generate an error if attempted.
+Please be aware that PostgreSQL does not support adding both a partitioned table and its individual partitions to the same publication; however, it does not generate an error if attempted.
 If you need to ingest data from both the root table and its partitions, you should create separate publications for each.
 Otherwise, you will not be able to read from the table partitions.
 Meanwhile, in RisingWave, you should create separate sources with dedicated publication names for the partitioned table and its partitions.

 ## Monitor the progress of direct CDC